chafmere/Godot4-FPS-Template/README.md

-Update 1.1 - Added Viewmodel Examples.

-One scene with a view model shader that forces the weapon to render over everything.
-One with a Subviewport - There is currently a bug in Godot 4 that prevents shadows being rendered on the subviewport models.

 Are you a game developer looking for a free FPS template for Godot 4?
 Look no further than this Godot 4 FPS Template!
 With basic shooting mechanics and movement controls, this template provides a great starting point for your own FPS game.